Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

   * - number_question_type
     - String
     - The type of question you want to ask as part of the NumberQuestion node type.
-This may be "Digits", "Number", "Phone Number" "Date", "Currency", "Time", or Zip Code".
+This may be "Digits", "Number", "PhoneNumber", "Date", "Currency", "Time", or "ZipCode".

   * - prompt
     - String